 Rick’s answer: Congrats on your purchase of a new laptop, Beverly.
 I hope it serves you well for a very long time!

-I happen to really like Windows 10, but it does have plenty of quirks.
+Plenty of people like Windows 11, but it does have a few quirks.
 One of those quirks is the non-intuitive method you must use to make the switch from 24 hour time to 12 hour time.

-Microsoft could have made it a lot simpler to change the time format, but for whatever reason they chose to make us jump through a couple of hoops.
+Microsoft could have made it a lot simpler to change the time format, but for whatever reason they chose to make us jump through a series of hoops.

-Luckily, it’s pretty easy to change the time format in Windows 10 if you know what to look for.
+Luckily, it’s pretty easy to change the time format in Windows 11 if you know how to find that setting.
 Just follow the steps below to get your PC off of military time:

 I hope this helps, Beverly.
 Good luck!

-Bonus tip #1: Since you’re new to Windows 10 I recommend that you pick up a copy of a fantastic book called Windows 10 for Dummies, an excellent resource for learning the ins-and-outs of Windows 10.
+Bonus tip: Since you’re new to Windows 11 you might want to pick up a copy of a fantastic book called Windows 11 for Dummies (#ad).
+This is an excellent resource for learning the ins-and-outs of Windows 11.